obiyoag/care_2025_pages/_pages/track_pages/track5.md

 6. **Ascending Aorta (AO)** - Label value: 820; defined as the aortic trunk from the aortic valve to the superior level of the atria.
 7. **Pulmonary Artery (PA)** - Label value: 850; defined as the initial segment from the pulmonary valve to the bifurcation point.

+**Note on Great Vessels:** The great vessels of interest, comprising the ascending aorta and pulmonary artery, are specifically defined due to variations in the fields of view across different scans.
+This uniform definition is crucial for ensuring consistency across evaluations.
+During the assessment, segmentation results for these vessels will be truncated to average lengths measured in healthy subjects, although participants are encouraged to extend their segmentation beyond these lengths.
+Our provided manual segmentations similarly cover more than the defined trunk measurements.

-The participants can focus on one of performance in following table:
+We will rank participant methods based on the settings (​Lb1–Lb9) detailed in the following table:

 <div style="display: flex; justify-content: center;">
 <table class="table table-sm table-hover border-bottom" style="table-layout:fixed;width:85%;align:center;">
-<caption style="caption-side: top; text-align: left; font-weight: bold; padding-bottom: 10px;"> Leaderboard (Lb) of WHS track across modalities and evaluation settings.​​ Lb1–Lb9 represent performance scores from different test centers (e.g., Lb1 = peformance on center A and B (CT) scans; Lb5 = performance on center F (MRI) scans).
-In-distribution: training-matched centers; Out-of-distribution: unseen centers not in training data.</caption>
+<caption style="caption-side: top; text-align: left; font-weight: bold; padding-bottom: 10px;"> Leaderboard (Lb) for WHS track across modalities and evaluation settings.​​ Lb1–Lb9 represent performance from different test centers (e.g., Lb1 = peformance on center A and B (CT) scans; Lb5 = performance on center F (MRI) scans).
+In-distribution refers to centers included in the training data, while out-of-distribution refers to unseen centers not used during training.</caption>

   <thead>
     <tr>